Financing options provided in partnership with Prosper

 The brackets connected to the cables could be loose, which could cause the door to come off and hurt someone

-The electronics should also be inspected before or after the new garage door is installed, to make sure your door will operate properly.
+The electronics should also be inspected before or after the replacement garage door panel is installed, to make sure your door will operate properly.
 The sensors prevent the door from closing on someone's foot or a pet.
 If they don't work, someone could be injured.
 Also check to make sure the door opener works, since you could otherwise be locked out of your garage.
 Garage door opener repair can cost between $100 and $300 depending on the extent of the problem.

 The type of garage door you select -- and any extra pieces or labor required -- will influence how much you pay to have it professionally installed.
 Some garage door materials and styles are detailed below to help you compare: